 - 1 13.5 oz. can full fat coconut milk, refrigerated overnight

 - 2 cups unsweetened almond milk (or carton coconut milk for a nut free version)

 - ½ tsp. butter flavoring (if you're allergic to dairy and can't find a flavoring that is certified dairy free, just omit this)

 - 6-7 doonks THM Pure Stevia Extract Powder, to taste

 - 1 tsp. glucomannan

-- Blend all the ingredients together, then churn in an automatic ice cream churn according to manufacturer's directions.
+- Blend all the ingredients together (add the glucomannan right before blending to avoid clumping), then churn in an automatic ice cream churn according to manufacturer's directions.
 Serve immediately or freeze a little longer in your freezer to firm it up, if desired.
 Yields 4 generous servings.